TPZgus/navigator-advisor/README.md

 **Considerations for Integration:**

-The "Navigator" ecosystem appears to consist of several components:
+Looks like our TPZ "Navigator" ecosystem  consist of several components:

 *   **`navigator-rails`**: The Rails backend.
 *   **`navigator-web`**: Admin views, and potentially future student views (React frontend, likely).